 First, they need to ensure the foundations are in place.
 Can they:

 - Identify and acquire the skills and resources needed to create campaigns?

 - Ensure marketing team members are aligned on audiences, personas and marketing’s impact to the business?

 With those foundations in place, marketers need to make use of the platforms available to them to promote a firm’s messaging to a specific audience.
 For example, making use of social media, like Twitter and Facebook, to drive an awareness campaign is great when targeting end-consumers and sending them to a product landing page.

 To target professionals, marketers can turn to channels like LinkedIn, active engineering forums and more to promote content that provides value.
 For example, promoting a webinar marketing campaign that offers continuing professional education credits or provides a deep-dive into materials, products or techniques is a compelling offer for professionals needing to stay at the top of their game.

-To take their efforts to the next level, manufacturing marketers can make competitive inroads by localizing materials, making them available on-demand (which allows audiences to review content on their own time) and matching their content to a regional market’s maturity level.
+To get to the next level, manufacturing marketers can localize materials, make resources available on-demand (allowing audiences to review content on their own time) and matching content to a regional market’s — or even prospect’s — maturity level.

 Challenge 5: Attracting Qualified Leads

 Manufacturing marketing faces a challenge in attracting qualified leads.
 A qualified sales lead is a prospective who is ready for the sales team to contact them and potentially make a purchase.
 It is a customer who has already had extensive contact with the company, usually with the marketing team providing the first touch.